burnished-edge/spec-master/README.md

 ### Document Setup and Formatting

-To utilize the database-driven spec system, individual specification files must be configured correctly before compiling the layout.
+Before using the tool, ensure your specifications files are configured correctly:

-* **File Modularity:** Each 3-part specification section must be saved as an individual Word document.
+* **Individual Spec Sections:** Each 3-part specification section must be saved as an individual Word document.
 * **CSI Formatting:** All text within these Word documents must adhere strictly to CSI Masterspec formatting conventions.
 The tool assumes your text is formatted per Masterspec list hierarchy.
 * **Critical Notes (Red Text):** Any critical notes still requiring user review or modification at the time of export should be formatted in red text within the source Word document.
 * **Red Text Flagging:** The HTML tool preserves this red text in its PDF export.